convincedcoder/convincedcoder.github.io-source/_posts/2019-02-16-Trunk-based-development.md

 Some people have argued that, as version control systems get better and better at merging code, we really shouldn't be afraid of big merges anymore.
 What they seem to be overlooking is the following:

 - There will alway be cases where source control systems cannot perform the merge automatically.
 These merge conflicts need to resolve manually, and this becomes more and more difficult as the scope of the merge increases.
 - Even worse than this are the conflicts that your source control system does *not* pick up on.
 These conflicts are called [semantic conflicts](https://martinfowler.com/bliki/SemanticConflict.html).
-The merge seems successful, but the code will either fail to compile, fail to run or (most dangerously) succeed to run but produce incorrect results.
+The merge seems successful, but the code will either fail to compile, fail to run or (most dangerous case) succeed to run but produce incorrect results.

 Some examples of semantic conflicts:
 - I rename a method, letting my IDE help me to change its name everywhere it is used.
 Meanwhile, you create some new code that calls the method (by its old name).
 Note that this will trigger compiler errors once we merge our code (if using a statically typed language), unless there is now another method with the old name and same signature that does something else than the renamed method (more dangerous).